prokhorvlg/relay-network-take-home-val/README.md

 2. Run `npm install`.
 3. Run `npm test`.
 4. The Jest test results should appear in your console after running.

+#### Run on Docker

+1. Open terminal on this folder.
+2. Run `npm docker-build`.
+3. Visit `localhost:3000` if the app does not automatically open in browser.

 ## Future ideas
 * Allow user to filter by column by simply selecting the column itself.